TheManyula/progress3D/README.md

 SetProgressBar3DValue(Bar3D:barid, Float:value)
 ```

 Updates the value of the specified 3D progress bar.
+Returns 0 if value is greater than max value.

 ```pawn
 GetProgressBar3DColor(Bar3D:barid)